michel1991/ocp-java-11/accessibility/CODE.md

 ### My  Rule Protected in Different package
+* prior static analysis at the left side(1)
-* While Reference type is current Reference type of current child it is ok for method that hold accessibility protected
+* While Reference type(at left) is current Reference type of current child it is ok for method that hold accessibility protected

 ##### Suppose we have the following class in the file /my/directory/named/A/Bird.java.